Learning Representations that Support Extrapolation: Results

 \subsection{Dynamic Object Prediction}

-We find that the generalization benefits of TCN are not specific to visual analogy problems, but also enable a significant improvement in extrapolation on the dynamic object prediction task.
-Table~\ref{moving_object_results} shows the average prediction error on the test set (in which objects are, on average, nearly three times the size of objects in the training set), for models trained with TCN, batch normalization, or no normalization.
+We find that the generalization benefits of context normalization are not specific to visual analogy problems, but also enable a significant improvement in extrapolation on the dynamic object prediction task.
+Table~\ref{moving_object_results} shows the average prediction error on the test set (in which objects are, on average, nearly three times the size of objects in the training set), for models trained with context normalization, batch normalization, or no normalization.

-Note that when we implement batch normalization in the conventional manner (computing normalization statistics from the training set), test error is nearly ten times as high as with TCN.
-Even when we allow normalization statistics to be computed over the test set, we find that the test error for batch normalization is $70\%$ higher than TCN.
-These results demonstrate that the extrapolation benefits afforded by TCN are not limited to visual analogies, but extend to sequential tasks more generally.
+Note that when we implement batch normalization in the conventional manner (computing normalization statistics from the training set), test error is nearly ten times as high as with context normalization.
+Even when we allow normalization statistics to be computed over the test set, we find that the test error for batch normalization is $70\%$ higher than context normalization.
+These results demonstrate that the extrapolation benefits afforded by context normalization are not limited to visual analogies, but extend to sequential tasks more generally.